intel/nauta/docs/user-guide/actions/getting_started.md

 The examples folder in the nctl installation contains these following experiment scripts:

+* `mnist_checker.py` - This a utility script used for the inference process and model verification.
+* `mnist_converter_pb.py` - This a utility script used for the inference process and model verification.
-* `mnist_single_node.py` - Training of digit classifier in single node setting
+* `mnist_horovod.py` - Training of digit classifier in Horovod.
+* `mnist_input_data.py` - Functions for downloading and reading mnist data.
-* `mnist_multinode.py` - Training of digit classifier in distributed TensorFlow setting
+* `mnist_single_node.py` - Training of digit classifier in single node setting.
-* `mnist_horovod.py` - Training of digit classifier in Horovod
+* `mnist_multinode.py` - Training of digit classifier in distributed TensorFlow setting.
-* `mnist_saved_model.py` - Training of digit classifier with saving the model at the end (requires mnist_input_data.py file)
+* `mnist_saved_model.py` - Training of digit classifier with saving the model at the end (requires mnist_input_data.py file).
-* `mnist_tensorboard.py` - Training of digit classifier which displays summaries in TensorBoard (requires at least 2Gi of memory)
+* `mnist_tensorboard.py` - Training of digit classifier which displays summaries in TensorBoard (requires at least 2Gi of memory).

+Additional example scripts for various neural networks  are included and have been validated on the Nauta platform.

 ### Utility Scripts